 Multi-tenant LMS lets you set up training hubs for multiple locations.
 If you have an extended enterprise that spans multiple locations, a multi-tenancy LMS implementation also allows you to set up training hubs for each location.
 With a multi-tenant LMS, hubs can have their own branding and contain unique training content developed for that location.
 They can even be set up in different languages if your organization has offices in other countries.

 Multi-tenant LMS means you can educate other clients outside your organization.
-Maybe you have external partners such as suppliers, sales partners, or clients who you would like to standardize training for.
-With a multi-tenant LMS you can set up their own training hub with custom permissions for learners from different companies.
+Maybe you have external partners such as suppliers, sales partners, or clients for whom you would like to standardize training.
+With a multi-tenant LMS, you can set up their own training hub with custom permissions for learners from different companies.
 You could also sell training courses to users outside your organization.

 What should you look for in a multi-tenancy LMS?

-If you want to implement a multi-tenant learning management system, look for a LMS with multi-tenant architecture that offers the ability to manage multiple users and groups, as well as giving you a variety of customization and integration options.
-A good multi-tenant LMS will also feature in depth reporting to help you manage your training programs.
+If you want to implement a multi-tenant learning management system, look for an LMS with a multi-tenant architecture that offers the ability to manage multiple users and groups and gives you various customization and integration options.
+A good multi-tenant LMS will also feature in-depth reporting to help you manage your training programs.

-For most businesses, it’s also worth considering the authoring tools available in multi-tenant learning management systems to help you create trainings, as well as whether or not the multi-tenant LMS has e-commerce functionality.
+For most businesses, it’s also worth considering the authoring tools available in multi-tenant learning management systems to help you create trainings and whether or not the multi-tenant LMS has e-commerce functionality.